carlescliment/sinatra-personal-webpage/_posts/2015/fluent-collections.md

 ### Introduction to fluent interfaces

-Odds are you have heard before about *fluent interfaces*.
-No worries if you don't, you do know about them, but if you want a deep read go to [Fowler's article](http://martinfowler.com/bliki/FluentInterface.html) and refresh your knowledge.
-In essence, fluent interfaces are a style of programming aimed to make the code more readable, more semantic and closer to the underlying domain.
+Odds are you have heard about *fluent interfaces* before.
+No worries if you haven't, you do know about them, but if you want a deep read go to [Fowler's article](http://martinfowler.com/bliki/FluentInterface.html) and refresh your knowledge.
+In essence, fluent interfaces are a style of programming aimed to make code more readable, more semantic and resemble more closely to the underlying domain.

-A common usage for fluent interfaces is in the mock frameworks, as we can see in the following PHPUnit snippet.
+A common usage for fluent interfaces is in mock frameworks, as we can see in the following PHPUnit snippet.

 ```php
 # PHPUnit mocks